amsehili/auditok/quickstart.rst

 is at most 1 silent window.

 Still with this configuration we can get the tokenizer detect that noise as a valid event (if it actually contains 3 consecutive noisy frames).
-To circummvent this we use an enough large analysis window (here of 100 ms) to ensure that the brief noise be surrounded by a much longer silence and hence the energy of the overall analysis window will be below 50.
+To circumvent this we use an enough large analysis window (here of 100 ms) to ensure that the brief noise be surrounded by a much longer silence and hence the energy of the overall analysis window will be below 50.